Balochistan To Get First-ever Girls Cadet College In Quetta - UrduPoint

 Balochistan To Get First-ever Girls Cadet College In Quetta

-The government has also decided to establish boarding schools in every district of the province at a cost of Rs10 billion to provide modern quality education to the youth and prepare them for future challenges, an official told APP on Tuesday.
+The government had also decided to establish boarding schools in every district of the province at a cost of Rs10 billion to provide modern quality education to the youth and prepare them for future challenges, an official told APP.

 The government would also establish 10 additional colleges in Quetta district to ensure enhanced education facilities to the youth of the province on modern lines.